yonixw/jenkins-ci-cli/README.md

 2] Get a structred log, which is more "Jenkinsfile language nodes" oriented, i.e you can see the console text of an action.
 But stage in a stage plannig?
 No logs, as the system logs and context of the parse process can only seen in the log dump (i.e the full console text from option 1]) from my experience.
 [Here is examples how jenkins log structure works i.e. action nodes](https://i.imgur.com/5A1W998.jpg)

+You can see those problems of log inconssitancy here: https://i.imgur.com/bsUmt8x.png

 And this time, I had reached a wall.
 Why?
 Because in every other CICD both the system logs and logs of steps are collected at the stage level out of the box.
-Here I will either give this feature up or will have to write a low level plugin to handle it.
+Here I will either give this feature up or will have to write a low level plugin to handle it. (if even possible, see the inconssitencies in existing plugins in my image example above).

 But why not just take the console text that IS seperated?
 Again, because to me, it's too much to give up.
 As inner parsing of a CI file can cause problem too.
-And if I don't see any way to debug it, that it is just a ticking bomb until I will it this bug in the future.
+And if I don't see any way to debug it, that it is just a ticking bomb until I will find this bug in the future.
 Which I really don't want.

-Jenkins was just designed to be run on a few runners, not in parallel...
-I can't see it otherwise given it's log structure.
+Why so many big companies use it then?
+Great question!
+Maybe because the worker pool is already there.
+And maybe their build flow is more straight-forwared.
+But if I find problems and inconsistencies even in my evaluation phase... then it is just too much for me and I will search for alternatives.

 ## Moving to gitlab runner